mpc-sdk/framework/README.md

 For clients to use the relay service they must know the public key of the server and the public keys of all the participants for a session.

 Creating a meeting point that shares the session identifier between participants to execute an MPC/TSS protocol is left up to the application.
-Typcially, this can be achieved by encoding the session identifier in a URL and sharing the URL with all the participants.
+Typically, this can be achieved by encoding the session identifier in a URL and sharing the URL with all the participants.

 ## Server Installation